intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

     wheel layers.
 This is easiest before bolting the wheel layers together as you can press in the bearing using a flat surface.
   * Secure all 5 layers of the wheel with 12 ea.
 M3 lock-nuts and M3x14
     screws.
-The central layer갽s hole is slightly smaller than the outer diameter of the bearing, so the bearings will not pass through the center layer.
+The central layer혖fs hole is slightly smaller than the outer diameter of the bearing, so the bearings will not pass through the center layer.
   * Repeat for the second wheel.